Al Jefferson: Boston Celtics (2004–2007)

 While already playing increased minutes (9.3 points and 7.0 rebounds in 22.0 minutes per game over nine games as a reserve), Jefferson's role expanded due to an injury to starting center Kendrick Perkins.
-With backup centers Michael Olowokandi and Theo Ratliff already on the injured list, Celtics' coach Doc Rivers started Jefferson at center on December 6, 2006 against the Memphis Grizzlies.
+With backup centers Michael Olowokandi and Theo Ratliff already on the injured list, Celtics' coach Doc Rivers started Jefferson at center on December 6, 2006, against the Memphis Grizzlies.
 Over the next seven games, Jefferson averaged 16.3 points and 11.1 rebounds in 33.7 minutes per game.
-In what some considered a breakout performance against the New Jersey Nets on December 9, 2006, he scored a career-high 29 points and grabbed 14 rebounds, which tied a career high (set on May 5, 2005 in a playoff game against the Indiana Pacers).
+In what some considered a breakout performance against the New Jersey Nets on December 9, 2006, he scored a career-high 29 points and grabbed 14 rebounds, which tied a career high (set on May 5, 2005, in a playoff game against the Indiana Pacers).
 It was the second time he had scored more than 20 points in a game.
-The previous occasion was on December 10, 2005 against the Dallas Mavericks where he scored 21 points.
-His third and fourth 20-point game came six and seven days after the second, on December 15 and December 16, when he scored 28 against the Denver Nuggets and 22 against the Charlotte Bobcats.
+The previous occasion was on December 10, 2005, against the Dallas Mavericks where he scored 21 points.
+His third and fourth 20-point game came six and seven days after the second, on December 15 and 16, when he scored 28 against the Denver Nuggets and 22 against the Charlotte Bobcats.
 These efforts punctuated a five-game win streak by the Boston Celtics.

 On March 3, 2007, Jefferson scored a career-high 32 points to go along with 18 rebounds against the New Jersey Nets, against whom he had previously set his career high in points against earlier in the season.
 On March 5, Jefferson was named the NBA's Eastern Conference Player of the Week for the week starting February 26 through March 4.